Pratik-Karale/Pratik-Karale/README.md

 # Hey, I'm Pratik!

-## Something Bout Myself!
+## Something About Myself!
-I am passionate software dev who likes creating things that I like!
+I am an incredibly passionate software developer who loves creating things that bring other's joy.

 ---

-## 🛠 Tools Used Till Now
+## 🛠 Tools I've Mastered So Far
-Javascript, HTML, CSS, Python, Flask, VS Code, Pycharm,TK inter, Pandas, Selenium, ReactJS, Firebase
+JavaScript, Python, Flask, React, Express, MongoDB, NodeJS, TKinter, Pandas, Selenium, ReactJS, Firebase and many more...

+I have confidently honed my skills with these tools and I'm always eager to take on new challenges!